Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 Besides these, when have teeth grinding an clenching habits, you may get broken teeth and it will impact your oral health.

-A chipped tooth can result from a cavity that was left untreated and allowed to reach an advanced stage.
+A chipped or cracked tooth can result from a cavity that was left untreated and allowed to reach an advanced stage.

 This unpleasant chipped tooth pain can be caused by poor oral hygiene, poor nutrition, excessive alcohol, and tobacco consumption, or even acid reflux and heartburn – conditions that expose your teeth to stomach acids.